Newcu/ApexScript/README.md

 Apex Legends Scripts For Playstation 5 controller.

-Key Features of the Codes:
+Key Features of the Scripts:
 Input Detection:
 - Listens for "L2" (Left Trigger).
 - Waits for 0.2 seconds of continuous hold before triggering the output.

-Output Simulation:
-- Simulates the Superglide or Mantlejump.

 Flexibility:
 - You can switch input and output by modifying the button check.